FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 Import of Conformance Resources
 -------------------------------

-The import process of conformance resources runs on every startup of Vonk, and :ref:`on demand<conformance_on_demand>`.
+The import process of conformance resources runs on every startup of Firely Server, and :ref:`on demand<conformance_on_demand>`.

 The process uses these locations on disk: